-The B2G channel may include the large-scale fading caused by NLoS-dominated pathloss and corresponding small-scale fading exponent in practice.
-In this paper, we concentrate on the down-link interference management problem, where the terrestrial transmissions could affect the B2U communication quality as a part of co-channel interferences.
-This is because the occupied BSs may apply some channel-aware precoding techniques to enhance their transmissions with corresponding GUEs.
+The B2G channel may include large-scale fading caused by NLoS pathloss and corresponding small-scale fading in practice.
 Specifically, the terrestrial small-scale fading component is denoted as $\vec{h}_{bg}\in\mathbb{C}^{1\times M}, \forall b\in\mathcal{B}, g\in\mathcal{G}$.
-Note that the modelling of $\vec{h}_{bg}$ is trivial for this paper, which means that $\vec{h}_{bg}$ can take form as any practical and feasible small-scale fading model, e.g., Rayleigh fading channel.
+Note that the modelling of $\vec{h}_{bg}$ is trivial for this paper, which means that $\vec{h}_{bg}$ can take form of any practical and feasible small-scale fading model, e.g., Rayleigh fading channel.
 In the section of numerical results, an example of terrestrial small-scale fading will be specified to perform the simulation.